ExmgElements/exmg-paper-tooltip/README.md

 animations have been stripped and replaced by a simply css animation + we have rewritten it to Polymer 2.0 syntax.

+Please visit the [API Documentation and demo](http://ExmgElements.github.io/exmg-paper-tooltip/) page for more information.

 ## Install

 Install the component using bower